quantling/JudiLing.jl/docs/src/index.md

   verbose=true)
 ```

+With this function, you can quickly explore datasets with different parameter settings.

-Once you are done, you may want to clean up the workspace:
+Once you are done, you may want to clean up your output directory:

 ```julia
 path = joinpath(@__DIR__, "latin_out")
 rm(path, force=true, recursive=true)